Uvic-SENG321Spring2024/team8-developer/interview-mar13/next-steps.md

 - Split user story 10
    - Seeing monthly and weekly are different user stories
    - Seeing personal and all employees schedules are different user stories
 - Storyboard not as screenshot of prototype?
-TODO Discuss
+(Reword descrpition of each screen to explain what/why a user wants to do something, not how)

 Issue 69
 - COM-2 specify company-wide meaning (ie. send to all employees of Banter Ice Cream)